Stewart Butterfield: Slack

 In August 2013, Butterfield announced the release of Slack, an instant-message-based team communication tool, built by Tiny Speck while working on Glitch.
 After its public release in February 2014, the tool grew at a weekly rate of 5 to 10 percent, with more than 120,000 daily users registered in the first week of August.
 In early 2014, the data for Slack's first six-month usage period showed that nearly 16,000 users were registered without any advertising.

 That same year, Butterfield secured an office for Slack employees in San Francisco, and was expected to commence recruitment during the second half of the year.

-As of December 2015, Slack had raised US$340 million in venture capital and had more than 2 million daily active users, of which 570,000 were paid customers.
+As of December 2015, Slack had raised US$340 million in venture capital and had more than 2 million daily active users, of which 570,000 were paying customers.

 Slack was named Inc. Magazine’s 2015 company of the year.

 In June 2019, the company announced its initial public offering with an opening price of $38.50 and a market capitalization of US$21.4 billion.

-In December 2020, Salesforce confirmed plans to buy Slack for US$27.7 billion.
+In December 2020, Salesforce confirmed plans to buy Slack Technologies for US$27.7 billion.

-In December 2022, Butterfield announced his departure as CEO of Slack and leaving Salesforce early in January 2023.
+In December 2022, Butterfield announced his departure as CEO of Slack and left Salesforce early in January 2023.